esteinig/cerebro/docs/setup.md

 ## Localhost configuration

-We will use the `localhost` configuration template and setup a production stack in the local environment using `--interactive` mode, which prompts for a set of important admin variables like usernames and passwords:
+We will use the `localhost` configuration template and setup a production stack in the local environment using `--interactive` mode, which prompts for a set of important admin setttings like username and passwords:

 ```bash
 cerebro stack deploy --name cerebro-local --outdir cerebro-local --config localhost --interactive